Get access to Protocol

 Jessica Rosenworcel won't talk about what everyone really wants her to talk about.
 She can't.
 But what she says about everything else speaks volumes to the question she refuses to answer.

-She can't talk about potentially chairing the FCC because to do so would be a Hatch Act violation.
+During this interview, which took place several months before she was named acting chair, she couldn't talk about potentially chairing the FCC because to do so would be a Hatch Act violation.

 But when Rosenworcel speaks about all telecommunications topics, she does so with a remarkable level of gravity and intensity.
 Her diatribes about the digital divide and Section 230 are punctuated with evocative phrases like "shame on us" and "we have to stop looking the other way."
 She's wonky, serious and relentless in her strong critiques of the current administration.